 Contributing Articles and Podcasts

-We contribute to other websites and podcasts.
+and podcasts.
 Dysfunction is Evidence of Our Humanness is set for a Canadian website with over 10,000 followers.
 Dr. Mullen will be interviewed for the AdamWebber Podcast in December.

 We currently contribute weekly to Linkedin, Facebook, Twitter, Reddit, Tumbler, Google My Business, and Instagram.